This may be an anxiety trigger because you believe that no one should ever see or think of you as an anxious person.

-In some cases, you may knowingly or unkowingly think such opinions can prevent you from getting what you want or lead to other people thinking you’re defective, weak, etc. Whenever you think something can impact getting what you want, we recommend you think deeply about whether that is true.
-Our article “Getting what you want” can help you think through that.
-It is true that some people may label you those things (defective, weak, etc) but if you take time to think about it, you may find that those labels on their own can’t or don’t do anything.
-That’s not to say they aren’t labels you’d like to avoid but it can help to determine if those labels have any impact on your day-to-day life or goals.
+In some cases, you may knowingly or unknowingly think such opinions can prevent you from getting what you want or lead to other people thinking you’re defective, weak, etc. Whenever you think something can impact getting what you want, we recommend you think deeply about whether that is true.
+We recommend the article “Getting what you want” for help on that.
+It is true that some people may label you those things (defective, weak, etc) but if you take time to think about it, you’ll likely find that those labels don’t do anything.
+That’s not to say they aren’t labels you’d prefer to avoid.

-You may for example be able to pursue what you want in a different environment or with a different group of people that will focus more on the value you’re willing to provide–now or in the future–instead of whether or not you get anxious.
+Some environments for example, care more about the value you can or are willing to provide–now or in the future–instead of whether or not you get anxious.

 Eliminating the trigger